hd10-hd10/BitWardenProxMox/README.md

-# NOTE: This is for people Running ProxMox as your main Hypervisor.
+# NOTE: This is for people running ProxMox as a main Hypervisor.
 ## Basic structure
 ProxMox -> Windows Server 2022 -> Ubuntu Server 22.04 LTS -> BitWarden

-The Guide is largely the same, but there are a few differences in the setup.
+The bulk of the guide is largely the same as the orginal, except the setup.

 These instructions demonstrate the following:
 * How-To Create the Virtual Machine